 They come together quickly.

-First mix the flax egg so that it can sit while you gather your other ingredients.
+If using flax egg, first mix the flax egg so that it can sit while you gather your other ingredients.

 Flax egg if you haven’t made it before is just flax seed meal mixed with water.
 I haven’t made these with real egg but it should work if that’s your preference.

 Mix the wet ingredients together in a large bowl.

 Then add in the dry ingredients